DT-Newman/ImageJ-Video-Exporter/README.md

 # Installing

 This plugin requires the https://github.com/artclarke/humble-video Library to be included in your plugins folder.
-The required files are provided in the libs folder (you can just copy all files in this folder to you plugin directory).

 Generic Library: